jaredpetersen/ghostlab42reboot/documentation/functions/write.md

 If the library does not recognize a character that you are trying to write, the space that the character would normally occupy will not be lit up.
 For example, writing a string like "8$3#57" to the six-segment display will result in "8 3 57" being displayed.

+Make sure to call the `resetDisplay(int displayID)` function between write calls if the length of the input differs.
+Not doing so will leave the previous character in the display.
+For example, writing "0123" and then "98" to one of the four-digit displays without calling the `resetDisplay(int displayID)` function between the two write calls will leave the display showing "9823"

 ### Parameters
 displayID: Unique identifier for the display that is to be written to.
 Input 0 for the six-digit display, 1 for the smaller four-digit display, or 2 for the four-digit display.